beckertje/mandelbrotset/README.md

 When running this file we get figure 4.

 - CV.py<br>
 This file was intended for control variates.
-However, this you can neglect this file.
+However, you can neglect this file.